Simplified Examples

 However, since the value of ETH has increased by $200, these remaining 6.67 ETH are still worth $8,000.
 This ensures that the 8,000 USDN in circulation remain backed by $8,000, thereby maintaining the USDN peg at $1.

-Long Side:
+Long Side

-Total Exposure: The trader maintains a total exposure of 12 ETH, but the value of this exposure decreases from $12,000 to $9,600.
+Total Exposure: the trader maintains a total exposure of 12 ETH, but the value of this exposure decreases from $12,000 to $9,600.

-Trading Exposure: Their Trading Exposure (the portion tied to leverage) remains at $8,000, but since the price of ETH has fallen, this now corresponds to 10 ETH instead of the initial 8 ETH.
+Trading Exposure: their trading exposure (the portion tied to leverage) remains at $8,000, but since the price of ETH has fallen, this now corresponds to 10 ETH instead of the initial 8 ETH.

-Collateral: The drop in ETH's price directly impacts the value of their Collateral, which decreases from 4 ETH ($4,000) to 2 ETH ($1,600).
+Collateral: the drop in ETH's price directly impacts the value of their collateral, which decreases from 4 ETH ($4,000) to 2 ETH ($1,600).

-PnL: This scenario nets a loss of 2 ETH for the user.
+PnL: this scenario nets a loss of 2 ETH for the user.

-Even though the price of ETH has fallen to $800, the total value of the 10 ETH in the Vault is still $8,000.
+Even though the price of ETH has fallen to $800, the total value of the 10 ETH in the vault is still $8,000.
 This ensures that the 8,000 USDN in circulation remain backed by $8,000, thereby maintaining the USDN peg at $1.

 When the price of ETH rises, the Vault covers the gains of the Long positions, while the value of USDN remains stable.
 Conversely, when the price of ETH falls, it is the Long traders who absorb the losses, thereby ensuring the stability of USDN.
 This mechanism is at the core of the Protocol’s Delta-Neutral strategy.